samacqua/LARC/dataset/README.md

 - phrase_kind : natural programs are organized into three sections (input, grid_size, output)
 - nth_phrase_in_paragraph : for each section, the nth phrase within
 - phrase : the actual phrase itself ("a blue square on the top of the right")
-- tag_xxxxx : the 17 concepts, for detail see appendix section of paper
+- tag_xxxxx : the 17 concepts, for detail see appendix